-I just love lemons!
+I love lemons!
 Just the thought of lemon makes my mouth water.
-If I lived in a year round warm climate I would certainly have a lemon tree in my yard.
-I put lemon in my water, in my tea and in my vodka (wink wink).
-I don’t think I have ever prepared or ate a lemon recipe that I did not love.
+If I lived in a year-round warm climate, I would certainly have a lemon tree in my yard.
+I put lemon in my water, in my tea, and in my vodka (wink wink).
+I don’t think I have ever prepared or eaten a lemon recipe that I did not love.
 This mouthwatering Lip Smacking Good Lemon Chiffon Pie is my newest lemon lovers recipe and is quickly becoming one of my favorites.

 How do you make Lemon Chiffon Pie?

-Start by mixing the graham cracker crumbs, sugar and butter together.
+Start by mixing the graham cracker crumbs, sugar, and butter together.
 Then firmly press it down and up the sides in a pie pan.
-Now bake it in a preheated oven for about 7-8 minutes or until lightly browned.
-Finally allow to cool for about a half hour.
+Now, bake it in a preheated oven for about 7-8 minutes or until lightly browned.
+Finally, allow it to cool for about a half hour.

-Meanwhile in a clean dry bowl whip the egg whites until soft peaks form adding the sugar slowly while whipping.
+Meanwhile, in a clean, dry bowl, whip the egg whites until soft peaks form, adding the sugar slowly while whipping.
 Gently fold the egg whites into the cooled lemon curd.
-Pour the mixture into the cooled graham cracker crust and chill for several hours up to overnight.
-If desired garnish with whipped cream and thin lemon slices.
+Pour the mixture into the cooled pie crust and chill for several hours up to overnight.
+If desired, garnish with whipped cream and thin lemon slices.

-This Lip Smacking Good Lemon Chiffon Pie is a light airy no bake lemon pie made with an easy microwave lemon curd.
-It has a lightly sweetened graham cracker crust and is best served the next day so it has plenty of time to set.
+This Lip Smacking Good Lemon Chiffon Pie is a light, airy no-bake lemon pie made with an easy microwave lemon curd.
+It has a lightly sweetened graham cracker crust and is best served the next day, so it has plenty of time to set.
 I do recommend that you use pasteurized eggs for this pie since the whites are not cooked.
 Here is an article on How to Pasteurize Eggs!
-Some of the grocery stores do sell eggs that have already been pasteurized.
+Some grocery stores do sell eggs that have already been pasteurized.

 - Most grocery stores carry pasteurized eggs or follow the link on pasteurizing your own eggs.

-So if lemons make your mouth water and you are hankering for an easy spring pie than this Lip Smacking Good Lemon Chiffon Pie has your name written all over it.
+So if lemons make your mouth water and you are hankering for an easy spring pie, then this Lip Smacking Good Lemon Chiffon Pie has your name written all over it.
 Put the ingredients for this luscious pie on your shopping list today and make yourself an amazing treat.

 Ingredients